 Strategy #3 – Use the MP4 Format compatible with iPhones

-Many people use their mobile devices, like smart phones and iPads, to watch video from the web.
-If youʼre using a smart phone like the Android or Blackberry, you will be able to watch a large variety of video formats.
+Many people use their mobile devices, like smartphones and iPads, to watch videos from the web.
+If youʼre using an Android smartphone you will be able to watch a large variety of video formats.

 However, people with Apple devices, such as the iPhone, iPad, and iPod can only watch videos that are MP4 ﬁles in a H.264 video format.
 Flash videos and other MP4 video formats wonʼt work for them.
 So when youʼre converting your videos for Internet use, youʼll want to keep that in mind.

 Since Apple devices make up a very large percentage of the market, I recommend that you only use video formats that you know will be viewable on the majority of mobile devices.
-That way youʼll reach the largest market share with your videos – iPhones, iPads, iPods, Android phones, and Blackberry phones.
+That way youʼll reach the largest market share with your videos – iPhones, iPads and Android phones.

 Strategy #4 – Always Use Control Buttons on Your Videos

 In the last year, Iʼve been to several sales letter webpages that used a looonnnggg video presentation, but didnʼt include any control buttons – other than pause.
 It drove me nuts.